harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 As per the current design, there's no out of box solution for this but you can configure custom triggers and provide the webhook in MS Sharepoint.

-### I want my step to be skipped if there was failure and we have marked Ignore Failure in failure strategy
+### I want my step to be skipped if there was failure and we have marked Ignore Failure in failure strategy.

 You can have conditional execution, something like `<+pipeline.stages.<<staged>>.spec.execution.steps.<<stepid>>.status> != "IGNORE_FAILED"`